nikhilvibhav/banking-application/README.md

 transaction-service   /cnb/process/web   Up      0.0.0.0:8081->8081/tcp
 ```

-Now you can run the httpie/curl commands to create a current account, or to get a customer
+Now you can run the httpie/curl commands to create a current account, or to get a customer.

 1. Create Current Account
     ```